Weekend Mountain Weather Outlook

 weather forecast we know of.

-Check individual forecasts for
+Check individual forecasts, but

 Check individual forecasts for specific